keeferrourke/espeak-sings/README.md

 The sleep timer is an ugly work around to make espeak do its thing.
 It results in a 5 minute silence after espeak finishes, and limits songs to 5 minutes in length.
 A more dynamic solution is required, but this project was a joke.

 ### License
-This is free software licensed under the permissive What The Fuck You Want Public License (WTFPL).
+This is free software licensed under the permissive Do What The Fuck You Want To Public License (WTFPL).
 See COPYING for more details.

 ![WTFPL](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-1.png)